Thegamefire/transparentwebhud/README.md

 - streamdeck plugin
 - persist size when toggling options that reload window (frame, transparent, always on top, click through)

 #### Lolcat
 - config

+### Bugs
+- when updating crop value, the new window gets focus and the corp field gets deselected